Performance of linear solvers in tensor-train format on current multicore architectures: Numerical algorithms

 With these operations, we can perform a variant of the GMRES algorithm with additional truncation operations, see \autoref{alg:TT-GMRES}.
-This idea was first presented in \cite{Dolgov2013} and its numerical stability is analyzed in more detail in \cite{Coulaud2022}.
+This idea was first discussed in \cite{Ballani2012} for the more general H-Tucker format with a slightly different projection.
+We employ a variant based on \cite{Dolgov2013a}.
+The numerical stability of TT-GMRES is analyzed in more detail in \cite{Coulaud2022}.

-We remark that we use a stricter truncation tolerance than suggested in \cite{Dolgov2013} based on the analysis of inexact Krylov methods in \cite{Simoncini2003}.
+We remark that we use a more strict truncation tolerance than suggested in \cite{Dolgov2013a} based on the analysis of inexact Krylov methods in \cite{Simoncini2003}.
 However, in \cite{Simoncini2003} only inaccurate applications of the linear operator are considered (as in line~5 of \autoref{alg:TT-GMRES}).
 We also truncate in each step of the orthogonalization (line~8) and once afterwards (line~10).
 We can still express the error as an error in the operator of the form (see eq.~(2.2) in \cite{Simoncini2003}):

 We denote the errors of all truncation operations in one Arnoldi iteration with $\Delta w^{(0)}$ (line~5), $\Delta w^{(j)}$ (line~8) and $\Delta w^{(i+1)}$.
 Then, we obtain for the error:

 For orthogonal basis vectors $v_k$ of the Krylov subspace, the error of the Arnoldi iteration is bounded by: